techierudra/Air_Quality_Analyzer/README.md

 We welcome contributions!
 If you want to improve this project or add new features, please open an issue or submit a pull request.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the @LICENSE file for details.